 Wave Hello: Baby may have some stranger anxiety.
 It is normal for baby to get nervous or shy around new people.
 Encourage them to wave hello when meeting new people.
 Helps baby stay calm.

-Wave Bye-Bye: Baby will start using gestures like shaking her head “no,” or reaching out to show she wants “more.”
-Try to teach her a new movement, like waving bye-bye when guests leave your home.
+Wave Bye-Bye: Baby will start using gestures like shaking their head “no,” or reaching out to show they want “more.”
+Try teaching them a new movement, like waving bye-bye when guests leave your home.
 Helps baby understand that gestures have meaning.

 The Daily Read: Read daily from books filled with pictures.
 Point out and describe the pictures.
 Babies love to read familiar books over and over again!
 Helps baby develop language skills.

 Trying and Tasting: Baby is developing taste and smell.
 Offer baby different types of foods.
 If baby doesn’t enjoy a food, try it again on a different day.
 It often takes multiple tries before learning to like a new food.
 Helps baby develop their senses of taste and smell and learn which foods they like.

 Chore Time: Don't stop interacting with baby just for chores!
 When doing chores around the house, point to objects and tell baby what you’re doing.
 Direct baby's attention to objects by helping them point their finger.
 Helps baby learn to focus their attention.

 Ball Chase: Encourage baby to crawl around inside house.
 Roll a soft ball across the room.
 Tell baby they should go for the “ball” and use the words, “Ready, set, go.”
 Helps baby use crawling to build core strength and develop listening skills.

 Shapes, Sizes, and More: Name textures, shapes, and sizes to help baby attach words to objects and experiences.
 Say things like "look at this big red ball" or "this stuffed animal is really soft."
 Helps baby develop language skills.